cullendales/cullendales/README.md

 ### Backend

 #### [Matcha Latte Finder](https://github.com/cullendales/matcha-finder)
-This program lists all cafes with matcha lattes within a city searched using Google Places and Geocaching APIs and output their rating, as well as adjectives people wrote in reviews about the matcha lattes in a convenient format underneath the cafes.
-The user can then further filter based off the keyword adjectives output or rating threshold to decide on the perfect cafe for them.
+Lists all cafes with matcha lattes within a city searched, as well as adjectives people wrote in reviews about the matcha lattes in a convenient format underneath the cafes.

 #### [Posture Monitoring Program](https://github.com/cullendales/sit-the-f-up)
 A motivational, visual-computing program which continuously monitors the user's posture.